robinmeure/openailoadbalancing/readme.md

 Feel free to modify the `main.bicep` file to suit your specific requirements.
 You can add or remove resources, adjust configurations, or integrate with other Azure services.

 For more information, refer to the official Azure documentation on load balancing and Bicep.

+# Option 2 - existing environment
+When you have an existing environment that uses a hub and spoke model we've got you covered as well.
+In the infra folder, there is a hubspoke folder.
+The main.bicep will deploy the solution across subscriptions and resourcegroups.
+The assumption is that you have existing:
+- resourcegroups
+- virtual networks with subnets for API Management (in Hub vnet) and Azure OpenAI (in Spoke vnet)
+- vnet's should be peered already and NSG's should allow the traffic flow.

+You'll find all parameters in the main.param.json for hubspoke that you can edit to use with your specific values.

+The <strong>prereq.bicep</strong> in the hubspoke version can be used to set up an environment if you do not have one.
+This will deploy the resources for hubspoke that are not in the main.bicep file.

+Run the command `az deployment sub create --template-file main.bicep --parameters main.parameters.json` to deploy "hubspoke" from the hubspoke directory.